SofieneKammoun/SE-NAC-CODE/README.md

 ## Citation

-If you find this code useful, please star the project and consider citing:
+If you use this code, please star the project and cite:
 ```
-@article{kammoun2025modeling,
+@inproceedings{kammoun2026modeling,
   title={Modeling strategies for speech enhancement in the latent space of a neural audio codec},
   author={Kammoun, Sofiene and Alameda-Pineda, Xavier and Leglaive, Simon},
-  journal={arXiv preprint arXiv:2510.26299},
+  booktitle={IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)},
-  year={2025}
+  year={2026}
 }
 ```